There was an interesting thread on Quora the other day. It was prompted by the question: Why do so many people hate TED?

 For the last few years, these conversations [about TED] have gotten ugly.
 What I’ve seen and heard from the outside depicts the sad transition from what used to be an inventive, elite industry conference that cross-pollinated experts from the worlds of technology, entertainment and design to a $6,000, always-sold-out-unless-you-“matter” invitation to rub shoulders with celebrities and talk about how compassionate of a millionaire you really are…Now when the day’s sessions are done there’s a hierarchy of parties throughout the LA-area with strict lists and security.
 Cliques within cliques, if you will.
 One friend I spoke with yesterday told me it was so bad last year he couldn’t even hang out with his friends much of the time.
 Because that’s what you want when you’ve paid $6,000 to attend an event—to be told your friends are still better than you.

-Diluted data and exclusive parties are one thing; that the TED organization is trying to position itself as an alternative to Harvard is another.
+Diluted data and exclusive parties are one thing; that the TED organization is trying to position itself as a serious source of information is another.
 As an academic, this is where I draw the line.

 One of the most influential books I read during my undergrad years was Roland Barthes’ Mythologies.
 It’s a simple book, made up of short essays, but it signaled the birth of a new field of study, that of semiotics.
 In it Barthes examines cultural icons and artefacts and interprets their symbolic meaning, their connotation as opposed to denotation.
 One of my favourite Barthes aphorisms is that to understand a culture we must also understand “the things that go without saying.”
 His argument is that real messages lie in the unsaid.